HenestrosaDev/ios-interview-questions/README.md

 	}
 	```

-	If both `owner` and `pet` reference each other strongly, they keep each other alive—even when the rest of your code is done with them.
-To fix it, we can use `weak` or `unowned` to break the cycle:
+	If the `owner` and `pet` strongly reference each other, they keep each other alive even after the rest of the code has finished using them.
+To resolve this issue, we can employ the `weak` or `unowned` reference types to break the cycle:

 	```swift
 	class Pet {